 - First, make sure you don't already have an ESP8266 core version installed using the Board Manager (see above).
-If you do, uninstall it from the Board Manager before proceeding. - Install git for Windows (if not already; see https://git-scm.com/download/win) - Open a command prompt (cmd) and go to Arduino default directory.
+If you do, uninstall it from the Board Manager before proceeding.
+It is also advisable to erase the Arduino15 contents. - Install git for Windows (if not already; see https://git-scm.com/download/win) - Open a command prompt (cmd) and go to Arduino default directory.
 This is typically the sketch-book directory (usually C:\users\{username}\Documents\Arduino where the environment variable %USERPROFILE% usually contains C:\users\{username}) - · Clone this repository into hardware/esp8266com/esp8266 directory.